lucianosrp/lucianosrp.github.io/_posts/public/2024-02-25-airport-compass.md

 ### Visualization

-We can dinamically create the layout of our "poster" by dividign the total number of airports by the number of columns we want to have.
+We can dynamically create the layout of our "poster" by dividign the total number of airports by the number of columns we want to have.
 Considering that the columns will dictate how "wide" will the final image be.

 ```python
 ncols = 5